Jobsite Sanitation

 • + How many units do I need for a thirty-worker crew?

-Two standard units provide enough waste tank capacity for thirty workers under OSHA 1926.51(c), though an ADA unit is advised for projects involving mixed-gender crews.
+Two standard units satisfy the waste tank capacity for thirty workers under OSHA 1926.51(c), while adding an ADA-compliant unit supports public-funded or mixed-gender projects.

 • + Can the service day be locked to a specific weekday?